GateOmega/Chunk-Production-Alert-Bot/Telegram-Bot.md

 (Bot Token Example : 5497182788:AAGXS-nArOMZaER_6xqfeOLW-VD-frlSfDM)

-## How to create a channel in Telegram and add your bot?
+## How to create a channel in Telegram and adding your bot?

 - Create a new channel to get alerts.
 (1–2)
 - To add your newly created bot into your channel, click on the Subscribers and add subscribers.
 (3–4)